sproutcore/guides/README.md

     $ git pull upstream/master
     $ git checkout -b <branchname>

-## Making Changes
+## Creating or Modifying a Guide

-Guides are written in a modified version of the [Textile](http://en.wikipedia.org/wiki/Textile_(markup_language)) markup language.

-The best way to familiarize yourself with how to use Textile is to check out the other guides, which are located in the `source` directory (where you'll be doing most of your work).
+Guides reside in the `source` directory and are written in a modified version of the [Textile](http://en.wikipedia.org/wiki/Textile_(markup_language) markup language.
+The best way to familiarize yourself with how to use Textile is to check out the other guides.

-## Preview Your Changes

-The guides gem comes with a built in webserver so you can see what the guides on your local machine will look like when they're published to [guides.sproutcore.com](http://guides.sproutcore.com).
-To get this webserver running, do this from the `guides` directory:
+The guides gem makes it easy to see what the guides on your local machine will look like when they're published to [guides.sproutcore.com](http://guides.sproutcore.com).
+To preview your changes, do this from the `guides` directory:

     $ guides preview

-Now you can preview the guides by pointing a web browser to `localhost:9292`.
+Now point a web browser to `localhost:9292`.
 This preview will keep itself updated as you make changes to the guides; all you have to do is refresh your browser window to see your latest changes.

-## Submitting Changes
+## Submitting Your Changes

-You can get your changes and additions included by creating a [pull request](https://help.github.com/articles/using-pull-requests) on GitHub.
+You can get your changes and additions included by creating a [pull request](https://help.github.com/articles/using-pull-requests) on GitHub using the topic branch you create above.

 ## More Information